200iq-games/nanoshooter/README.md

   - Open the directory in [Visual Studio Code](https://code.visualstudio.com/).
     - `Ctrl-Shift-B` to build.
-  - Startup performance will be improved when module bundling via Almond is introduced.
+  - Loading performance will be optimized via Almond module bundling.
   - [Travis CI builds on each commit.](https://travis-ci.org/ChaseMoskal/Nanoshooter)
   - `npm run watch` – Start a compile-on-save process.

-# Engine architecture

-## Entities
+# Architectural engine concepts

-### Roles
+### Networking ideas

-For online multiplayer, entities run their game logic differently based on two mode booleans, which together form four possible 'Entity Roles':
+This table is an ancient conceptual development from the 'ol grunt-wars/fishduck/nanoshooter/fps-project days:

 | HOST | CONTROL | ROLE   |
 |:----:|:-------:|:------:|